torchbox/torchbox.com/docs/custom-features/divisions.md

 The idea is that if you're a charity organisation, you can find content that's specific and relevant for you because the relevant content will all be in one place.

 This feature allows content to be associated to a specific `DivisionPage`, which allows us to display the same theme, logo and navigation for any content related to a division.
+(Because of this, a page should only have one associated division.)

 ## Options